Skip to content

 | awk '$1 > 1.0 {print "SLOW: " $0}'

-Response times greater than 1 second indicate network congestion, PLC CPU overload, or a routing problem.
+Response times greater than 1 second indicate network congestion, PLC CPU overload, or a routing issue.
 Consistent timeouts from a single PLC point to a PLC issue.
 Timeouts from all PLCs point to a network issue.

 The following script extends the basic diagnostic toolkit with DNS resolution checks, SNMP reachability, and MRP ring status via SNMP.